 Who will be eligible to receive the extended entitlement?

-The extra free hours will be made available to families where both parents (or the sole parent in a lone parent family):
+The extra funded hours will be made available to families where both parents (or the sole parent in a lone parent family):

 - are working and earn on average a weekly minimum amount equivalent to working 16 hours at either National Minimum Wage (NMW) or National Living Wage (NLW)